Today's History Trivia for September 17

 2001 Too Politically Incorrect Bill Maher in response to the 9-11 attacks states on his TV show Politically Incorrect "We have been the cowards.
 Lobbing cruise missiles from 2,000 miles away.
 That's cowardly.
 Staying in the airplane when it hits the building… not cowardly."
 The public outcry and loss of sponsors due to his politically incorrect statement led to the cancellation of his show.

-2001 President Bush When asked, Do you want bin Laden dead?", Bush responds, "I want justice.
+2001 Osama bin Laden - Wanted Dead or Alive When asked, Do you want bin Laden dead?", Bush responds, "I want justice.
 There's an old poster out west, as I recall, that said, "Wanted: Dead or Alive."
 Six months later when asked about bin Laden, he would state, "…You know, I just don't spend that much time on him…"

 1985 Steven Jobs resigns as chairman of Apple Computers.